bobtail-dev/bobtail/README.md

 $('body').append( ul {}, [ recurse(root) ] )
 ```

-You can also have things elements depend certain attributes of each other.
+You can also have elements depend certain attributes of each other.
+Here is a
-Here is a text box that searches/filters the given list.
+text box that searches/filters the given list.

 ```coffeescript
 countries = [...]